First East Turkestan Republic: Rebellion

-A Kirghiz rebellion had earlier broken out in Xinjiang in 1932, led by the Kirghiz leader Id Mirab.
-Ma Shaowu had crushed and defeated the Kirghiz rebels.
+A Kyrgyz rebellion had earlier broken out in Xinjiang in 1932, led by the Kyrgyz leader Id Mirab.
+Ma Shaowu had crushed and defeated the Kyrgyz rebels.
 The Soviet Union had been involved in also fighting against the rebels, who had spilled over to the Soviet side.
-In March 1932, large number of Kirghiz were driven across the Xinjiang frontier by pursuing Soviet forces.
+In March 1932, large number of Kyrgyz were driven across the Xinjiang frontier by pursuing Soviet forces.
 A series of guerrilla counter-attacks against the Soviets were mounted from Chinese territory and in raids on Koksu and two other Soviet posts a total of thirty seven Soviet troops were killed.

-Establishment of the ETR

-The Eastern Turkistsan Independence Association in Kashghar ran a newspaper called Independence (Istqlāl).